AshiqZaman/Computational-Finance/_posts/2020-05-17-time-varrying-volatility.md

 When you estimate a multivariate volatility model like the DCC model you are typically interested in the estimated covariance or correlation matrices.
 After all it is at the core of these models that you allow for time-variation in the correlation between the assets (there are also constant correlation models, but we do not discuss this here).
 Therefore we will now learn how we extract these.

-*Get the model based time varying covariance (arrays) and correlation matrices*
+**Get the model based time varying covariance (arrays) and correlation matrices:**

 ```{r}
 cov1 = rcov(fit1)  # extracts the covariance matrix
 cor1 = rcor(fit1)  # extracts the correlation matrix
 ```

-To understand the object we have at our hands here we can have a look at the imension:
+**To understand the object we have at our hands here we can have a look at the imension:**

 ```{r}
 dim(cor1)